pberkes/mtest/README.rst

 mtest tables
 ============

-`mtest` ships caches tables of statistics to compute the p-value and power of new data in the most efficient way.
+`mtest` caches tables of statistics to compute the p-value and power of new data in the most efficient way.
 The library is distributed with tables for p-values (type I error) for N=3,4,...,20 and for N=30,40,...,100.
 These tables cover the most common cases.
 New